-C. The effect of unsupervised pre-training
+6.3.
+The effect of unsupervised pre-training

 As shown in Figure 2, pre-training can be beneficial.
 PRE by itself brings substantial gain on SVHN and CIFAR-10 with b = 100, up to 6%, while the improvements on CIFAR-100 are moderate.
-In addition, numerical results in Table II for the Uncertainty and jLP acquisition strategies show that PRE is beneficial either with or without SEMI in most cases.
+In addition, numerical results in Table 2 for our acquisition strategy jLP show that PRE is beneficial with or without SEMI in most cases.
 Pre-training provides a relatively easy and cost-effective improvement.
 It is performed only once at the beginning of the active learning process.
 While [5] was originally tested on large datasets like ImageNet or YFCC100M, we show that it can be beneficial even on smaller datasets like CIFAR-10 or SVHN.

-D. The effect of semi-supervised learning
+6.4.
+The effect of semi-supervised learning

 Figure 3 shows results on different datasets and acquisition strategies like Figure 2, but including both PRE and PRE + SEMI.
-To facilitate reproducibility, numerical results, including average and standard deviation, are given in Table III for SVHN, CIFAR-10 and CIFAR-100 and for all cycles.
+For the purpose of reproducibility, numeric results, including average and standard deviation measurements, are given in Appendix B for all cycles and datasets.